Largest Contentful Paint

 More Ruby on Rails Speed Tests

-Missing width/height attributes cause layout shifts during load, hurting CLS and user experience.
+Missing width and height attributes on images cause layout shifts that hurt CLS and user experience.